thazelart/terraform-validator/docs/docusaurus/docs/getting-started/introduction.md

 [![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/thazelart/terraform-validator.svg)](https://hub.docker.com/r/thazelart/terraform-validator) [![Docker Pulls](https://img.shields.io/docker/pulls/thazelart/terraform-validator)](https://hub.docker.com/r/thazelart/terraform-validator)

 This tool will help you ensure that a terraform folder answer to your norms and conventions rules.
 This can be really useful in several cases :
-* You're a team that want to have a clean and maintainable code
+* You're a team that want to have a clean and maintainable code.
-* You're a lonely developer that develop a lot of modules and you want to have a certain consistency between them
+* You're a lonely developer that develop a lot of modules and you want to have a certain consistency between them.

 **Features:**
- * [x] make sure that the block names match a certain pattern
+ * [x] make sure that the block names match a certain pattern.
- * [x] s'assurer que le code est bien dispatché.
-Pour ça vous pouvez décider quel type de bloc peut contenir chaque fichier (for example output blocks must be in `outputs.tf`).
+ * [x] make sure that the code is properly dispatched.
+To do this you can decide what type of block can contain each file (for example output blocks must be in `outputs.tf`).
- * [x] ensure that mandatory `.tf` files are present
+ * [x] ensure that mandatory `.tf` files are present.
- * [x] ensure that the terraform version has been defined
+ * [x] ensure that the terraform version has been defined.
- * [x] ensure that the providers' version has been defined
+ * [x] ensure that the providers' version has been defined.
  * [x] make sure that the variables and/or outputs blocks have the description argument filled in.
- * [x] layered terraform folders (test recursively)
+ * [x] layered terraform folders (test recursively).

 **Next features:**
- * [ ] possibility of prohibiting certain types of resources
+ * [ ] possibility of prohibiting certain types of resources.
- * [ ] ensure `terraform fmt` is ok
+ * [ ] ensure `terraform fmt` is ok.

 :warning: **Terraform 0.12+ is supported only by the versions 2.0.0 and higher**.